 Isn’t it weird?

-Initially, it was a little weird, mostly because it was brand new and we were all still processing a lot of emotions coming off the adoption.
+Initially, it was a little weird, mostly because it was brand new, and we were all still processing a lot of emotions coming off the adoption.
 It was also a little weird because my son’s adoption happened very quickly.
 Less than two months after we first read my son’s birth parents’ profile, his birth mom and grandma were visiting my son at my house for the first time.
 None of us ever expected to navigate this type of scenario, and you don’t get a script for it.

-Two and a half years later, it’s not weird.
+Now it’s not weird.
 My son’s birth family has been nothing but supportive and respectful.
 They truly are like family, and I always look forward to seeing them.
 Tommy sees his birth family so often that it’s not awkward for him either.
 There is often some initial shyness during visits, but that’s true with many family members and friends at this stage of life.

 Isn’t it hard for you?

 The next time you find yourself asking adoptive parents whether or not any aspect of adoption is hard for them, take a step back and think about what it’s like for the birth family.
 Open adoption is no exception.
 The relationship will always be so many times harder for the birth family than it is for me and my family.
 I get to spend every single day with my son.
 I’m the one sending updates, photos, and videos, not receiving them.
-After visits with birth family, he comes home with me, not them.
+After visits with his birth family, he comes home with me, not them.

 With that being said, I’m extremely lucky that my son’s birth family has such a good rapport with him and with my family in general.
-Sometimes birth families come on too strong or try to overcompensate, which can make visits difficult.
+Sometimes, birth families come on too strong or try to overcompensate, which can make visits difficult.
 It can also be tough to plan visits with birth family when you have multiple children and the birth family makes the visit all about their biological child.
 Your other child may end up feeling left out.
 I don’t say these things to discourage you from planning birth family visits.
 I say them so that you’re aware of these possibilities and can plan accordingly.

 Isn’t it hard for the birth family?
 How can they move on with their lives when they still see the child regularly?

 Obviously, having an open relationship is hard for birth families.
 However, it offers a couple of huge benefits that I believe outweigh the hardship.
-First, having an open adoption provides peace of mind about the well-being of their child.
+First, having an open adoption provides peace of mind about the well-being of the child.
 With an open adoption, there’s so much less mystery about where the child ended up, what the family is like, how the child is doing, etc. I think that having this information helps you move on much more easily than you would when you’re left wondering about everything.

 Second, being open about the adoption allows birth family members to receive support from loved ones.
-Even telling a few trusted family members and friends gives them an outlet to discuss their thoughts and feelings and help them process their experiences and emotions.
+Even telling a few trusted family members and friends gives them an outlet to discuss their thoughts and feelings and helps them process their experiences and emotions.
 If birth family does have regular visits, having other family or friends along for the visits may prove beneficial as well.

 The birth family can’t take back your son/daughter, right?